What Is ALS?

-Researchers still don't know exactly what causes motor neurons to die with ALS.
-Gene changes, or mutations, are behind 5% to 10% of ALS cases.
-More than 12 different gene changes have been linked to ALS.
+Researchers still don't know exactly what causes ALS.
+Gene changes, or mutations, are behind 5% to 10% of cases.
+More than 12 different mutations have been linked to the disease.

-Environment could also play a role in ALS.
+Your environment could also play a role in ALS.
 Scientists are studying whether people who come into contact with certain chemicals or germs are more likely to get the disease.
-For example, people who served in the military during the 1991 Gulf War have gotten ALS at higher rates than usual.

 Scientists are also looking at these other possible causes:

 Glutamate.
-This chemical sends signals to and from the brain and nerves.
-It's a type of neurotransmitter.
+This chemical is a type of neurotransmitter – it sends signals to and from the brain and nerves.
 With ALS, glutamate builds up in the spaces around nerve cells and may damage them.

 Mitochondria problems.
 Mitochondria are the parts of your cells where energy is made.
 A problem with them might lead to ALS or make an existing case worse.